xusoo/shortcutstoolbar.koplugin/README.md

 ## What the plugin does

-- Adds a toolbar home state to the reader menu.
+- Adds a toolbar to the reader menu.
 - Adds a toolbar to the file browser, either inside the menu or as a persistent top bar.
 - Can show book info, time, battery, and a back-to-library button in the reader.
 - Lets you enable, disable, and reorder built-in and custom shortcuts.
 - Supports custom shortcuts based on menu actions, dispatcher actions, or patch callbacks.
-- Includes a patch API for adding shortcuts from startup patches.
+- Includes a patch API for creating your custom shortcuts.

 ## Available shortcuts

 Reader-only shortcuts:

-- Font
+- Font family settings
 - Bookmarks
 - Search
 - Table of contents